OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Create a project.

-Once the installation is finished, let us create an angular project with `ng new  name_of_poject`.
+Once the installation is finished, let us create an angular project with `ng new  name_of_poject`. **NB: Replace name_of_project with any name you want to give to the project**.
 Open the project with your favorite IDE or editor.
 The folder structure has a lot of files.
 But where will be working with a lot is the src folder.

 ### Install Angular Material and Angular CDK.